turinglabsorg/bitcoin-crazy-pong/README.md

 2. Try to hit the Bitcoin orange ball past Satoshi's paddle
 3. Watch the difficulty change every 5 seconds based on the Bitcoin mempool
 4. Score points by getting the ball past Satoshi's paddle
+5. Customize your experience:
+   - Tap the 🤘 button to cycle through different riffs
+   - Use the 🔊 button to toggle sound effects
+   - Watch the mempool transaction count in real-time

 ## 🔄 Difficulty System